Athabasca oil sands: Development

 The key characteristic of the Athabasca deposit is that it is the only one shallow enough to be suitable for surface mining.
 About 10% of the Athabasca oil sands are covered by less than 75 m of overburden.
 Until 2009, the surface mineable area (SMA) was defined by the ERCB, an agency of the Alberta government, to cover 37 contiguous townships (about 3400 km2) north of Fort McMurray.
 In June 2009, the SMA was expanded to 51 1/2 townships, or about 4700 km2.
 This expansion pushes the northern limit of the SMA to within 12 mi of Wood Buffalo National Park, a UNESCO World Heritage Site.

 The Albian Sands mine (operated by Shell Canada) opened in 2003.
 All three of these mines are associated with bitumen upgraders that convert the unusable bitumen into synthetic crude oil for shipment to refineries in Canada and the United States.
-For Albian, the upgrader is located at Scotford, 439 km south.
+For Albian, the upgrader is at Scotford, 439 km south.
 The bitumen, diluted with a solvent, is transferred there in a 610 mm corridor pipeline.

 The Energy Resource Conservation Board has approved over 100 mining and in-situ projects despite the negative environmental impacts.
 As of 2012, there were 9 active open mining projects, more than 50 approved in-situ projects as well as 190 primary recovery projects extracting bitumen that is free flowing.
 The ERCB has also approved 20 projects that are testing unproven technology as well as new versions of existing technologies.